-Time, December 31, 2021.
-Complete applications uploaded to Drop Box and time stamped after 11:59:59 pm Eastern Time on December 31 2021 will not be accepted and will result in an automatic rejection.
+The Complete Application documents must be submitted via WeTransfer on or before 11:59:59 pm Eastern Time, December 31, 2022.
+Complete applications submitted via WeTransfer and time stamped after 11:59:59 pm Eastern Time on December 31 2022 will not be accepted and will result in an automatic rejection.
 There are NO exceptions for the December 31 deadline!
 All application submissions in December are final.
 Nothing may be added or exchanged to the complete application unless requested by AVTAA.

-NEW for 2022 Application The complete application is broken down into Folder 1 and Folder 2.
+The complete application is broken down into Folder 1 and Folder 2.
 Folder 1 is unblinded while Folder 2 is blinded so that the credential committee reviewers will NOT know the applicant's name or place of employment.
 It is imperative that there is NO identifying information about the applicant or the location of employment on all document contained within Folder 2.
-The applicant number (assigned at pre-application approval) MUST be used in lieu of the applicant's name.
+The applicant number (assigned at preapplication approval) MUST be used in lieu of the applicant's name.
 The employment location form will be used to verify the facility where a particular case or skill was performed should the need arise during the review process.

 Each folder for the complete application MUST contain the appropriate documents and then be individually compressed into a zipped folder.
 There will be two zipped folders submitted for the complete application.
-Aside from individual letters of recommendation submitted by the letter writer, no single documents will be accepted in Drop Box.
-Use the checklist located at the end of this application packet to ensure you have properly named and included every required document for each folder before creating the zipped folders and submitting them to Drop Box.
+Aside from individual letters of recommendation submitted by the letter writer, no single documents will be accepted.
+Use the checklist located on page 51 to ensure you have properly named and included every required document for each folder before creating the zipped folders and submitting them via WeTransfer.
 Please ensure all files contained in the zipped folders are the final copy of each document (e.g. no track changes in word documents, no file that contains incomplete case logs, etc.).
 Incomplete applications will be automatically rejected and will not be processed or reviewed.

-All files submitted in December for the complete application will be opened and quickly checked for formatting issues at the time they are received in Drop Box.
+All files submitted in December for the complete application will be opened and quickly checked for formatting issues at the time they are received.
 If it is noted that requirements set forth in the instruction packet for any document were not followed, the application will be automatically rejected and not reviewed by the credentials committee.
 For example, if it is noted that a case report is single spaced then the entire application may be rejected without review by the credentials committee.
 Please take all requirements seriously and strictly adhere to them for each individual document contained in the complete application.